Quick Take

 Common Health Issues

 The Belgian Tervuren is susceptible to several different eye conditions.
-These include pannus, an immune condition of the cornea that develops in middle age, as well as cataracts, and progressive retinal atrophy.
-In addition, Belgian Tervurens sometimes develop osteochondritis, hip, and elbow dysplasia as well as epilepsy.
+These include pannus, an immune condition of the cornea that develops in middle age, as well as cataracts and progressive retinal atrophy.
+In addition, Belgian Tervurens sometimes develop osteochondritis, hip dysplasia, and elbow dysplasia as well as epilepsy.
 They may also suffer from allergies.

 The American Belgian Tervuren Club participates in the CHIC certification program.
-For CHIC certification, the dog must have an eye examination from the Canine Eye Registration Foundation and thyroid, elbow, and hip examinations from the Orthopedic Foundation for Animals.
+For CHIC certification, the dog must have an eye examination by a board-certified veterinary ophthalmologist (results recorded in the OFA Eye Certification Registry), as well as thyroid, elbow, and hip examinations through the Orthopedic Foundation for Animals.
 The results are listed in the CHIC database, which potential buyers can check before making a purchase.

 Temperament